cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 Parameters
 ----------

 Parameters are symbolic representations of constants.
-Parameters should only be used in special cases.
 The purpose of parameters is to change the value of a constant in a problem without reconstructing the entire problem.